OBOAcademy/obook/docs/reference/glossary-of-terms.md

 Acknowledgement: Many terms are taken directly from [OAK documentation](https://incatools.github.io/ontology-access-kit/glossary.html) with the permission of Chris Mungall.

 #### Ontology
-A flexible concept loosely encompassing any collection of [Ontology elements](#Ontology-element) and statements or relationships connecting them
+A flexible concept loosely encompassing any collection of [Ontology elements](#Ontology-element) and statements or relationships connecting them.

 #### Knowledge Graph
+A network of real-world entities—i.e. objects, events, situations, or concepts—and illustrates the relationship between them.
+Knowledge graphs (in the ontologies world) are thought of as real data built using an ontology as a framework.

 #### Controlled Vocabulary
+A standardized and organized arrangements of words and phrases and provide a consistent way to describe data.
+A controlled vocabulary may have no meaning specified (just a set of terms people agree on), or may also have detailed definitions.
+Ontologies can be seen as a controlled vocabulary expressed in an ontological language which includes relations.

 #### Data Model

 #### Ontology element
 A discrete part of an [Ontology](#Ontology), with a unique persistent identifier.
 The most important elements are [Terms](#Term) but other elements can include various metadata artefacts like [Annotation Properties](#Annotation-Property) or [Subsets](#Subset)